Nyanyan/Egaroucid/web_resources/en/web/index.md

 # Egaroucid for Web

 <div align="center">
     This is simplified version and weaker than [download version](./../download/).
+Also, this version has very few features.
+You can use full rich features with download version.
 </div>

 <p align="center">
     <input type="radio" class="radio_size" name="ai_player" value="1" id="white" checked><label for="white" class="setting">Black(First): You White(Second): AI</label>